L3DEVIL/VphonegagaInject/README.md

 ![](https://i.imgur.com/FcAd2Px.png)

-# Open the project
+### 2. Open the project

-Once you've downloaded all the necessary files, extract the template project to the folder without any spaces.
+Extract the template project to the folder without any spaces.
 If any folder has spaces, it will cause problem

-On Android Studio on the welcome screen, choose **"Open an existing Android Studio project"**
+On the welcome screen, choose **"Open an existing Android Studio project"**

 Navigate to the extracted project and open it